CSUSBIndependentStudy/Docker-Study/README.md

 # Docker-Study
-This is my summer 2017 Independent Study on the topic of Docker
+This is Chance Frederick's Summer 2017 Independent Study on the topic of Docker